facebookresearch/hydra/website/docs/configure_hydra/job.md

     name: str = MISSING

     # Change current working dir to the output dir.
-    # Will default to False in Hydra 1.3
     chdir: bool = True

     # Concatenation of job overrides that can be used as a part